 It is not simply the criminal actions of Democrats alone that brought us to this point.
 We were brought here by our own complacency.
 We were brought here by traitors within our own ranks, and by cowardice as well from the officials we helped to elect.
 The most devastating factor that lead to this outcome however was our own hubris.
 We were so confident what the result of this election would be (not entirely without good reason), that we let our guards down and didn’t take the steps necessary to prevent the Democrats from stealing the whole thing.
-Maybe it was our faith in our system of American Democracy which Democrats have had over 150 years experience in subverting, although for some it was blind faith that their Gods would deliver the desired result.
+Maybe it was our faith in our system of American Democracy which Democrats have had over 150 years of experience in subverting, although for some it was blind faith that their Gods would deliver the desired result.
 Whatever the reason, we play a guilty party in our own loss.

 Lawmakers Should not have waited to intervene.